 Refrigeration is truly the secret sauce of air conditioning.
 It absorbs heat from the air and allows your AC unit to exchange the warm, heavy air for something cooler and more refreshing.
 While AC units don’t simply run out of refrigerant on their own, leaks can occur due to wear and tear, defects, and other damages.
-When these leaks happen they can not only put your indoor comfort at risk, they can also become a major health concern.
+When these leaks happen, they not only put your indoor comfort at risk, but they can also become a major health concern.
 But what are the signs of a refrigerant leak?
 Can you repair it yourself, or will it require the expertise of a trained professional?

 7 Signs of an AC Refrigerant Leak

 1. Indoor AC Unit Is Making Hissing Sounds

 A hissing sound from your AC unit is one of the most common signs of a refrigerant leak.
 Cracks and holes in the parts of your AC system that distribute refrigerant will cause the system to hiss when a cycle is running.
 Larger leaks can even have a more liquidy, bubbling sound, letting more refrigerant escape.
 As soon as you start noticing unusual sounds from your AC unit, it’s time to call our team to ensure you don’t have an AC refrigerant leak.